dheeban-tfo/starter-api/README.md

 ## Overview

-This project is an ASP.NET Core Web API that implements a role-based access control (RBAC) system.
-It provides a secure, scalable, and maintainable foundation for building enterprise-level APIs.
+Starter API is a robust, scalable ASP.NET Core Web API project that implements a role-based access control (RBAC) system.
+It provides a secure foundation for building enterprise-level APIs with features such as authentication, authorization, audit logging, and health monitoring.

 ## Features